Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/tap/racesmack/rules/_index.md

 * If **correct**, you win your own card.
 Place it in your _Race_ (left or right end).
 A race can only contain a single Rules Card, but you can always replace it with later cards if you want.
 * If **incorrect**, you lose 1 of your Race cards.

+{{% remark %}}
+Yes, you're allowed to tap cards that another player already tapped and still be correct.
+{{% /remark %}}

 Any remaining cards are won by the _first player_ that tapped a _correct card_ (the "fastest winner").

 But there's one final twist.
 The Rules Cards can change everything.

-* **No Rules Cards played?** You simply use the default rules of the game for checking if a card is "correct".
-* **One Rules Card Played?** That rule determines the "correct" cards instead.
+* If exactly **1 Rules card is played**, then its rule determines the "correct" cards instead.
-* **Multiple Rules Cards Played?** They all cancel each other; pretend none have been played.
+* Otherwise, if **no or multiple** Rules cards are played, just use the default rules stated above.

+{{% remark %}}
+For a very simple first game, you can ignore this mechanic and just always use the "default rule".
+{{% /remark %}}

 @TODO: EXAMPLE IMAGE